 7. Your Support Team Wastes Time Chasing Proof of Purchase

 If your CS team constantly asks customers to dig up receipts from a year ago, warranty registration eliminates that delay by having customers register once.
-In this way, the documents are saved for use at a later date immediately.
+The proof of purchase is saved at the moment of registration, ready for any future claim.

 Why it matters: Faster claims resolution.
 Lower support costs.
 Better customer experience.
 Research from McKinsey shows that early detection of quality issues can reduce warranty costs by 20-40%.